WMET: History

 Some recurrent listeners (notably redneck "Jee-im (Jim) from Poolesville") were integrated into some games.
 However, the comedy format was short lived and WJOK went off the air due to insufficient growth in ratings.
 A very weak signal (1000 watts during the day, 500 watts at night), was partially to blame and it was permanently ended at midnight on December 31, 1984.

 The station became WMTG playing oldies until June 1986.
 Later in June 1986, WMTG format was changed to Top 40 with a mix of classic rock.
-Some of the DJs during the Top 40/Classic Rock format were Kyle Leslie, Captain Jack Taylor, Michael Thomas, Dave Austin, and Pat Diamond.
+Some of the DJs during the Top 40/classic rock format were Kyle Leslie, Captain Jack Taylor, Michael Thomas, Dave Austin, and Pat Diamond.
 WMTG was shut down with very little warning on October 15, 1986.
 WMET went on the air in December 1986 as "Metro Radio", with an adult contemporary format.
 Some of the DJs when WMET began were Bob Appel, Shawn Anderson and Katie Christopher.
 Around 1988 WMET went with the Satellite Music Network.
 The satellite music feed was eventually dropped and replaced with live and local personalities, continuing the adult contemporary format, with brokered ethnic and religious shows on the weekends and mid-day and evening talk shows during the week, in addition to the music.
 The station also featured top of the hour news from the Satellite News Network, followed by local news from the in-house news staff.
 The most unique program was the Rocky Road show on Friday and Saturday nights which featured an eclectic mix of blues, country, oldies and rock music.

 In the 1990s, WMET simulcast the business news format of WPGC (1580 AM) while airing brokered talk shows on the weekend.
 The 1994 College World Series final game was broadcast on the station.

 By the mid-1990s, WMET picked up the business news format full-time from WPGC.
 The station's most popular show was The Don MacDonald Show.
 Show host from various sectors of the financial world would purchase air time on the station.
 The station also became known as an affiliate of the Frederick Keys (a Baltimore Orioles minor league affiliate) and affiliate of Mount St. Mary's Mountaineers men's basketball.
 The station's feed was also carried on the Dulles Airport Flight Information Channel on Media General Cable in Northern Virginia.

 The Greaseman was hired for the morning drivetime slot in November 2005.
 WMET switched to a brokered (paid) programming format in March 2006.
 Greaseman's show was among the few weekday programs to be retained in the transition but he later left on hiatus in November 2007.
-Until the spring of 2010, WMET aired Music of Your Life standards in the slot, which remains available for live-streaming on the internet and other stations that carry it nationally.
+Until the spring of 2010, WMET aired adult standards from the Music of Your Life network in the slot.